naisu-dev/minecraftinfo/README-en.md

 error
 ==========
 ### ping error
-`Server is not running or server has been modified to not respond to status requests` If you get this error message, the server you want to retrieve is not running or is configured not to respond to status requests.
+`Server is not running or server has been modified to not respond to status requests`<br>
+If you get this error message, the server you want to retrieve is not running or is configured not to respond to status requests.